 Novice or Beginners Classes – a novice or beginner is a person who has not won a first prize in that section at any Society Show.

-Entries must be staged from 8.00 a.m. to 10.00 a.m. on the day of the Show.
-Exhibitors then have until 10.15 to finish staging their exhibits.
+Entries must be staged from 8.00 am to 10.00 am on the day of the Show.
+Exhibitors have until 10.15 to finish staging their exhibits.
 Everyone must then leave the hall, other than Officials.

 Exhibits are accepted on the understanding that they remain staged throughout the Show and not removed until the time announced for the closure of the Show.

-Prize money may be collected before 3.00 p.m. on the day of the show at the Spring, Summer, and Autumn shows.
-Prize money not collected within seven days will be considered as a donation the Society funds.
+Prize money may be collected before 3.00 pm on the day of the show at the Spring, Summer, and Autumn shows.
+Prize money not collected within seven days will be considered as a donation to the Society funds.

 Children in the hall must be always supervised.